Skip to main content

 • Strength Training – Focus on legs, core, and back to handle long climbs with a pack.

-• Ski Technique – Practice skiing off-piste with a loaded backpack in all snow types.
-Learn efficient kick turns and how to use ski crampons, crampons, and an ice axe.
+• Ski Touring skills – Learn efficient kick turns and how to use ski crampons, crampons, and an ice axe.
+Our Introduction to Ski Touring course, Ski Tourin Progression course or Ski Mountaineering course are good preparation courses for the Haute Route.

 • Multi-Day Practice – Simulate fatigue and recovery by skiing multiple long days back-to-back.